Investment Performance Reporting Best Practices 2022

 Measuring your back-office performance to service levels can be motivational for your team since you can see how you did this month vs last month or this quarter vs last quarter, etc.

-Especially now as investment organizations continue remote work to varying degrees as COVID-19 drags on, employees need to stay engaged.
-That means communicating regularly and, of course, keeping track of performance.
-Our recent blog post has helpful tips how RIAs can track performance while working from home.
+Especially now as investment organizations continue to work remotely to varying degrees, employees need to stay engaged.
+That means communicating regularly and of course, keeping track of performance.

 Measuring things such as on-time performance, turnaround time and defect or error rate helps you know how consistent you are performing.
 Not knowing anything else, if you know there is a lot of variability in processing, most likely there is an inconsistent client experience.